American Girl: Fandom

 In 2015, the practice of creating and uploading American Girl doll-based stop motion videos (AGSM for short) was featured in a news report for BBC News' Trending site.
 Besides stop-motion animations and music videos set to popular music, the report covers recurring subject matters in said clips, such as cyberbullying and other social issues among children and teenagers, along with doll customization, photoshoots, and unboxing videos.
 Social media services such as Instagram and Facebook serve as platforms for fans of the toy line, spawning a community called AGIG, or American Girl Instagram, who photograph their dolls and post their photos on the service.

+Unofficial stage musical

+In 2026, after a creation process of two years, the stage musical Girl Dolls: The American Musical debuted at Fringe Arts in Philadelphia, PA.
+On an estimated budget of approximately $90,000 the musical - written by performance artists Pax Ressler and Jackie Soro - tells the formative stories of two women who grew up in America in the 1990s surrounded by the influence of American Girl dolls and what they represent.
+Ressler, a transgender woman, and Soro, a queer biracial woman, sing 17 original songs that explore racial and gender identity using the dolls and their assigned identities as a larger metaphor.
+BroadwayWorld described the show themes as "prisms for the audience to dissect their own childhoods - what dolls meant to them, whether they belong in American culture, and what they're unpacking now as adults."
+The show is not affiliated with American Girl.
+It was nominated for five Barrymore Awards.

 Podcast

 In 2019, the American Girls Podcast, a book-by-book exploration of the series, was launched.
 Co-hosted by historians Allison Horrocks and Mary Mahoney, each episode discusses one book from the series, contextualizing the story presented and making connections to elements of relevant pop culture.
 The podcast received positive attention from The New York Times.
 In May 2022, the American Girl Podcast Network was launched.
 The first series of the network, American Girl 10-minute Mysteries, followed American Girl doll Molly McIntire as she tried to solve mysteries.